by Mark de Rond

 ‘So, what did she do?’
 I asked.

-She dipped her index finger in the candle wax and held it there for a long while.
+She dipped her index finger in the candle wax.

 ‘They never spoke about it afterwards,’ she said.
 ‘He left for St Jude’s at sunrise.
 She hoped he might think no more of it seeing how playful they’d been growing up.
 But because they were no longer children, or because he was so vulnerable, or because she had enjoyed it while he wasn’t able to, and she had come, and because he knew she had, they each knew something significant had happened.’

-I couldn’t let go off what she told me when walking home, and it was only because a shopkeeper winged about something or other as he put the garbage outside that I looked sideways and saw her asleep in the entrance to a Ladbrokes.
+I couldn’t let go off the story walking home and it was only because a shopkeeper put the garbage outside and forced me to step aside that I looked up and saw her asleep in the entrance to a Ladbrokes.
 She wouldn’t have known how arresting an image she struck as the refracted yellow light of the shop next door illuminated her pulled-up knees and a holdall on which she rested her head.
 At her feet was a handmade cardboard sign that said, ‘I’m not homeless.
 This is my home,’ and I straightaway thought of photographs of the down-and-outs in Spitalfields who, like her, had been filthy beyond recognition.

 I retrieved my smartphone.
 Would she mind if I took her picture, I said.
 She opened her eyes and didn’t say yes but then she didn’t say no and so I took a few snaps, working the scene from various angles.
 I left a coin in a paper cup by her side.